o3de/o3de.org/content/docs/user-guide/interactivity/user-interface/editor/components/components-interactive-properties-input.md

 ---
+linkTitle: Input Enabled
 description: ' The Input Enabled setting determines whether the component can be interacted with in O3DE. '
 title: Input Enabled
+weight: 302
 ---

 The **Input Enabled** setting, selected by default, determines whether the component can be interacted with.